Forex Market: Indian rupee slips against US dollar | DH NEWS, DH Latest News, Latest News, NEWS, Business , US Dollar Index, US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market

-Mumbai: The Indian rupee slipped down against the US dollar in the forex market.
-Sustained foreign capital outflows and a rise in crude oil prices in the international market weighed upon the local currency.
-But, the weakening of the US currency against major rivals overseas capped the loss of Indian rupee.
+Mumbai: The Indian rupee depreciated against the US dollar in the forex market. strengthening of the American currency against key rivals overseas and rising crude prices in global markets weighed on the local currency.
+However, positive trend in the Indian equity markets supported the Indian currency and capped the losses.

-At the interbank foreign exchange, the domestic currency opened weak at 82.80 against the US dollar.
-During trading, it then gained some ground to reach at 82.77, registering a decline of just 2 paise over its previous close.
-On Friday, the Indian rupee settled almost flat at 82.75 against the US dollar.
+At the interbank foreign exchange, the domestic currency opened weak at 82.76 against the US dollar.
+During trading, it then reached at 82.75, registering a decline of 5 paise over its last close.
+On Tuesday, the Indian rupee settled 8 paise lower at 82.70 against the US dollar.

-The dollar index, which measures the US dollar’s strength against a basket of 6 currencies, fell 0.15% to 104.54.
+The dollar index, which measures the US dollar’s strength against a basket of six currencies, rose 0.10% to 104.07.Foreign institutional investors (FIIs) turned net buyers in the Indian capital markets as they purchased shares worth Rs 455.94 crore.

 Post Your Comments